sultan-hassan/CosmoGemma/README.md

  - **QA_dataset_generation.ipynb** a notebook shows all steps to read arxiv data from Kaggle (download the data first from https://www.kaggle.com/datasets/Cornell-University/arxiv), filtering data to select Cosmology and Nongalactic Astrophysics articles (arXiv astro-ph.CO) from 2018-2022 for fine-tuning and from 2023 for testing.
 Once the dataset is selected, the notebook uses a combination of langchain/langchain_community, and Ollama (both must be first installed) to run llama3.1:8b-instruct-fp16 model to generate QA pair from a given abstract.
 The full prompt is provided in the notebook.
 To install langchain/langchain_community, run ```$ pip install langchain langchain_community```, and refer to https://github.com/ollama/ollama to install Ollama.

  - **fine_tuning_gemma.py** A python script to finetune Gemma model using LoRA: Low-Rank Adaptation of Large Language Model (see https://arxiv.org/abs/2106.09685).
 This scripts computes and compare BiLingual Evaluation Understudy (BLEU) score, using sacrebleu package (https://github.com/mjpost/sacrebleu) before and after each fine-tuning step.
 Credit: The code is a modified version of this notebook: https://www.kaggle.com/code/nilaychauhan/fine-tune-gemma-models-in-keras-using-lora.
-An ouput of the training loop for testing BLEU score before/afetr finetuning for two random examples reads:
+An ouput of the training loop for testing BLEU score before/after one finetuning step for two random examples reads:

  ```
 ################